arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/ParallelRestore.md

 The `coordinator_<number-of-coordinator>.sh` scripts, that were created in the previous script, now have to be executed on each machine where a coordinator is running.
-This will start a parallel restore of the `dump`.
+This will start a parallel restore of the dump.

-### Reverse to the initial Replication Factor
+### Revert to the initial Replication Factor

 Once the _arangorestore_ process on every coordinator is completed, the replication factor has to be set to its initial value.

-Run the following command from exactly one coordinator (any coordinator can be used) - Please adjust the `replicationFactor` value accordingly.:
+Run the following command from exactly one coordinator (any coordinator can be used) - please adjust the `replicationFactor` value accordingly.:

 ```
 echo 'db._collections().filter(function(c) { return c.name()[0] !== "_"; })